Home

 Maximum size: 65 mm.

-Identification: This is a large species with a broad, cap-shaped external shell covering the center of the notum.
+Identification: This is a moderately large species with a broad, cap-shaped external shell covering the center of the notum.
 The mantle has small, relatively simple tubercles and its color is uniform bright yellow.
 Shells of large animals are usually overgrown with algae and remnants of a hairy periostracum may be present around their margins.
-They are less heavily calcified than the shells of Umbracuum umbraculum.
+They are less heavily calcified than the shells of Umbraculum sp. #2 and Umbraculum sp. #3.
+(Note 1)

 Natural history: Umbraculum sp. #1 is a rare nocturnal species.
-The four live animals recorded were all found in tide pools at moderately exposed sites.
-It probably feeds on sponges and lays a large, frilly white egg mass similar to that of Umbraculum umbraculum.
+Five of the six live animals recorded were found in tide pools at moderately exposed sites.
+The sixth was found at about 4 m (13 ft) in a similar habitat.
+It probably feeds on sponges and lays a large, frilly egg mass similar to that of other Umbraculum spp.
+(Note 2)

-Distribution: Maui and Molokai: widely distributed in the Indo-Pacific.
+Distribution: Big Island, Maui, Molokai, Oahu and Kauai(?): widely distributed in the Indo-Pacific.
+(Note 3)

 Photo: CP: 65 mm: tide pool; Napili Bay, Maui; Dec.
 12, 2004.